-The Kreitzberg Library is committed to providing the best possible facilities, services and resources to meet the expanding needs of Norwich University students and faculty.
+The Kreitzberg Library is a full-service academic library, open seven days a week during the fall and spring semesters.
 The Kreitzberg Library building, named for principal donors Barbara and Fred Kreitzberg (’57), offers six comfortable and attractive floors for collections, research and study.
-There are spaces for individual and group study, computer labs with access to the Norwich University network, an electronic classroom, wireless internet throughout the building, photocopiers, scanners, and media equipment.
-The fifth floor is the home of the Norwich University Archives and Special Collections.
+There are spaces for individual and group study, the Todd Multipurpose Room, computer labs with access to the Norwich University network, two library instruction rooms, wireless internet throughout the building, photocopiers, scanners, and a media viewing room.
+A café is located on the main floor.

-The Library’s growing collections now comprise approximately 137,000 books; over 45,000 print and online journals; and much more, including DVDs and streaming videos.
+The library collections include print books, e-books, magazines, e-journals, DVDs, streaming videos, and much more.
+The library is a selective depository for federal government publications.
 Professional librarians and support staff offer the full range of academic library services, including reference service, interlibrary loan, and individual and group library instruction.
 The Kreitzberg Library’s catalog, databases and online journals are accessible both on- and off-campus, providing easy access for students in their dormitories or across the world.
 During the academic term, the library is open until midnight five days a week, and reference librarians are available in person or via email every day.

-The Library building also houses the Academic Achievement Center and the Counseling Center on the fourth floor.
+The library building also houses the Academic Achievement Center and the Counseling and Wellness Center on the fourth floor.